software-students-fall2024/4-containers-fixers2-1/README.md

 ```

 **5. Open the local host link for web-app and enjoy!**

+To re-capture an emotion you will have to reload the page instead of pressing capture emotion again, bug to be fixed in later versions!

 Notes for Usage: Face cannot be too far from camera (shoulders should be at bottom of screen) in order for the model to be able to read your emotion!